gamma-opt/DecisionProgramming.jl/docs/src/examples/n-monitoring.md

 fortification(k, a) = [c_k[k], 0][a]
 ```

-### Initialise Influence Diagram
+### Initialising the influence diagram
 We initialise the influence diagram before adding nodes to it.

 ```julia
 diagram = InfluenceDiagram
 ```

-### Add Nodes
+### Adding nodes
 Add node $L$ which represents the load on the structure.
 This node is the root node and thus, has an empty information set.
 Its states describe the state of the load, they are $high$ and $low$.

 ```julia
 add_node!(diagram, ChanceNode("L", [], ["high", "low"]))
 ```

 The report nodes $R_k$ and action nodes $A_k$ are easily added with a for-loop.
 The report nodes have node $L$ in their information sets and their states are $high$ and $low$.
-The actions are made based on these report, which is represented by the $R_k$ nodes forming the information sets of the $A_k$ nodes.
-The action nodes have states $yes$ and $no$, which represents decisions to either fortify the structure or not.
+The actions are made based on these reports, which is represented by the action nodes $A_k$ having the report nodes $R_k$ in their information sets.
+The action nodes have states $yes$ and $no$, which represents decisions whether to fortify the structure or not.

 ```julia
 for i in 1:N